fabrezi/SHIP-DADDY/README.md

 This repository now serves as the web-platform base for my client.
 The client(courtier) requires a simple E-commerce site for their fashion brand.

 The current task is to make MVP and to have it deployed.
+This is the Version 1.0 of the site.

+The future goal is to make `version2.0` will a generalized template and modern tech-stack.

 ## SETUP